David Soul: Personal life

-Soul has been married five times and has five sons and a daughter.
-He first married the actress Mirriam "Mim" Solberg (née Russeth), in 1964.
-The couple had one child, but the marriage lasted only a year.
+Soul was married five times and had five sons and a daughter.

+In 1964, Soul married Miriam "Mim" Russeth.
+The couple had one child before divorcing in 1965.

-Soul married actress Karen Carlson in 1968, after they met on the set of the television series Here Come the Brides.
-The couple also had a child, but divorced in 1977.
+Soul's second marriage was to actress Karen Carlson.
+They married in 1968, after they met on the set of the television series Here Come the Brides, in which Carlson had a role.
+They had a son together, Jon-Kristjian, before the couple divorced in 1977.

-During the years he was filming Starsky & Hutch, Soul had an open relationship with actress Lynne Marta.
+During the years he was filming Starsky & Hutch, Soul had an open relationship with actress Lynne Marta, who died seven days after he did.

-In 1980, Soul married Patti Carnel Sherman, ex-wife of Bobby Sherman, the 1960s pop idol and Soul's co-star in Here Come the Brides.
-Soul was jailed and ordered to attend therapy classes for alcoholism, after attacking her when she was seven months pregnant.
+In 1980, Soul married Patti Carnel-Sherman, ex-wife of Bobby Sherman.
+Soul was ordered to attend therapy classes for alcoholism and anger management after attacking her when she was seven months pregnant with his child.
+Soul was step-father to Carnel-Sherman's children.
+The couple divorced in 1986.

-In 1987, Soul married actress Julia Nickson.
-The couple had one child, China Soul, who is a singer/songwriter.
+A year later, Soul married Singaporean-American actress Julia Nickson.
+They had a daughter, China Soul, who is a singer-songwriter.
+Nickson urged Soul to seek help for his excessive drinking, persuading him to enter a rehabilitation facility in 1989.

-Soul married his fifth wife, Helen Snell, in June 2010.
-They had been in a relationship since 2002 after meeting when Soul was working in the British stage production of Deathtrap.
+Soul married his fifth wife, Helen Snell, in 2010.
+They started a relationship in 2002 while working on the British stage production of Deathtrap.

 In 2004, Soul obtained British citizenship.

+Soul was a three-pack-a-day cigarette smoker for 50 years.
+Although he stopped smoking ten years prior to his death, he was seriously affected by progressive lung disease and also had a lung removed due to cancer.
+Soul died in London on January 4, 2024, at age 80.